 3. Social media

-Call centre UK are increasingly adopting innovative tools and methods to match up with the changing behaviour of customer.
+Call centre UK are increasingly adopting innovative tools and methods to match up with the changing behaviour of the customer.
 Social media support is one of the effective means of providing customer support.
 Many customers prefer to reach out to support service providers through Twitter, Facebook, Linkedin, etc. today, more than 60% of the population expect their inquiries to be resolved quickly.
 It is reported that more than 15% of people stop doing business and move to competitors if their issues are not resolved on time.
 Social media is one of the effective tools for harnessing quick response time.